-Once validated, you must update the subject to validation field to 'No' in the collection tool and ensure the status is set to 'open for application'.
+Once validated, you must update the subject validation field to 'No' in the collection tool, and ensure the status is set to 'open for application'.
+If approval is subsequently not gained and the course not validated, you should offer the applicant an alternative course.

-5.5 Adding newly approved courses to an existing application
+5.4 Adding newly approved courses

+to an existing application